espressif/esp-adf/docs/en/english-chinese-glossary.rst

 English-Chinese Glossary
 ========================

-This document lists terms that are used in Espressif Advanced Development Framework Guide and other audio related documentation.
+This document lists terms that are used in Espressif Audio Development Framework Guide and other audio related documentation.
 Each term is followed by its Chinese equivalents and some have definitions.

 .. glossary::